r3e-network/neo-contract-rs/neo-compiler/README.md

 ### Manual Script Creation

-You can also manually create Neo VM scripts without WebAssembly:
+For advanced use cases, you can manually create Neo N3 VM scripts:

 ```rust
 use neo_compiler::{script::Script, neo::OpCode, nef::NefFile};